 Personal Enrichment (noncredit)

 The pace of our noncredit distance education courses for personal enrichment is relaxed.
 You work one-on-one with your instructor and can take up to a year to finish a course.
 Explore your interests at your own schedule.
 Online classes are available in the following topic areas:

 The changing technological landscape means professionals need more options for continuing education.
 These courses continue our commitment to quality, practical education.
 Some courses meet on specific dates and provide the opportunity for networking with other professionals, others are self-directed and self paced.

 Online program areas

 Also of interest

-Annual Conference on Distance Teaching and Learning: Recognized internationally for its quality and integrity, this annual conference convenes in Madison each August.
+Annual Conference on Distance Teaching & Learning: Recognized internationally for its quality and integrity, this annual conference convenes in Madison each August.
 The conference supports an exchange of resources, research, and best practices that are relevant to the design and delivery of distance education and training.